Arkansas National Guard Museum

 Lloyd England Hall is a historic building at the northwest corner of 6th and Missouri Streets, on the grounds of Camp Joseph T. Robinson, an Arkansas National Guard base in North Little Rock, Arkansas.
 It is a Spanish Revival structure, designed by the Little Rock architectural firm of Thompson, Sanders, and Ginnochio, and built in 1931, when the facility was known as Camp Pike.
-Originally built as an auditorium and meeting hall, it is now home to the Arkansas National Guard Museum.
+It was originally built as an auditorium and meeting hall.
 The building was listed on the National Register of Historic Places in 1997.
+From October 1998 to July 1998, the building was renovated at a cost of $300,000 and is now home to the Arkansas National Guard Museum.